Empress Suiko

-Empress Suiko (推古天皇, Suiko-tennō) (554 – 15 April 628) was the 33rd monarch of Japan, according to the traditional order of succession.
+Empress Suiko (推古天皇, Suiko-tennō) (554 – 15 April 628) was the 33rd monarch of Japan, and the country's first and longest-reigning empress regnant, according to the traditional order of succession.

 Suiko reigned from 593 until her death in 628.

-In the history of Japan, Suiko was the first of eight women to take on the role of empress regnant.
-The seven female sovereigns reigning after Suiko were Kōgyoku/Saimei, Jitō, Genmei, Genshō, Kōken/Shōtoku, Meishō and Go-Sakuramachi.

 Traditional narrative

-Before her ascension to the Chrysanthemum Throne, her personal name (her imina) was Mikekashiya-hime-no-mikoto, also called Toyomike Kashikiya hime no Mikoto.
+Before her ascension to the Chrysanthemum Throne, her personal name (her imina) was Mikekashiya-hime-no-mikoto, also Toyomike Kashikiya hime no Mikoto.

-Empress Suiko had several names including Princess Nukatabe and (possibly posthumous) Toyomike Kashikiya.
-She was a daughter of Emperor Sushun.
+Empress Suiko had several names including Princess Nukatabe and (possibly posthumously) Toyomike Kashikiya.
+She was a daughter of Emperor Kinmei.
 Her mother was Soga no Iname's daughter, Soga no Kitashihime.
 Suiko was the younger sister of Emperor Yōmei.

-Life
+Biography

 Empress Suiko was a consort to her half-brother, Emperor Bidatsu, but after Bidatsu's first wife died she became his official consort and was given the title Ōkisaki (official consort of the emperor).
 She bore eight children.